 According to the American Heart Association, “more than 75 percent of the sodium we eat comes from processed, prepackaged, and restaurant foods.”
 So, if you’re solution to removing excess salt from your diet is to remove the salt shaker from the table, that may not be where most of your sodium intake is coming from.

 The best strategy you can use to reduce your sodium intake is to eat less packaged foods, which is really beneficial for your health in general.
+It’s also important to find a salt substitute you enjoy!

 Here are a few ways to reduce sodium intake both at the grocery store and at home: